stripe/stripe-go/README.md

   - Partner Community cases: "View My Cases".
 We need to provide the reason we are reverting back to beta.
 Although we need to remove the actual components.
 - If something is causing an error that you deleted in your source code, you can edit the offending file to resolve whatever is causing the error.
 This is often easier than asking SF to move your package to beta.
 - Ensure the "old order save behavior" is NOT checked

+### Production Package Release

+- https://security.secure.force.com/security/tools/forcecom/scanner use username and password of the production packaging org.
+- Include sec rev in the username of another account which contains the latest production package.
+- Make sure to write the Release Notes

 ### Production Package Testing